sleds-and-trawls-field-manual/sleds-and-trawls-field-manual.github.io/pages/06-field-procedures.md

 <p>
-Table 8.2 Sample field datasheet to record metadata (i.e. deployment or event data) from each sled or trawl haul.
+<strong>Table 8.2:</strong> Sample field datasheet to record metadata (i.e. deployment or event data) from each sled or trawl haul.
 Waterproof paper and pen/pencil is required.
 </p>

 <table>